Working with Elastic Support

 There's no wrong way to interact with us.
 It's completely up to you and your preference.

 We've covered opening a case, which is the most common way we communicate with customers.
 But sometimes you need to actually speak with a human being in real time, especially when the problem you're experiencing is either very complex and/or very time sensitive in nature.
-Our Development, Gold, and Platinum subscription levels all offer phone as channel of support (Silver is web-only), so in this section we'll tell you how to use it.
+Our Development, Gold, Platinum, and Enterprise subscription levels all offer phone as channel of support (Silver is web-only), so in this section we'll tell you how to use it.

 If my subscription level includes phone access, how do I make use of it?

-If you have a Development, Gold, or Platinum subscription, you are entitled to phone access.
+If you have a Development, Gold, Platinum, or Enterprise subscription, you are entitled to phone access.
 Congratulations!
 To make use of this entitlement, all you have to do is ask.
 When opening a case (see previous topic), if a phone conversation is the best way to discuss the problem, let us know some dates/times you are available and we will schedule a call.
 Unless you tell us otherwise, we schedule the call using our own VoIP tool which allows for voice, video, and screen sharing.

 Why can't I just call a number to reach you?

 Eventually you will be able to just call us anytime, but at this stage in our company's size and scale we offer a scheduled call back service for phone support.

 Yes, we will be happy to take a look at anything that will help us resolve your question faster.
 The tool we use for phone conferences also allows you to share your screen with us.
 Just ask.